ptsteadman/notebook/essays/gray-man-style.md

-# The Danger of Gray Men
+# Gray Men

 A few days after the election, one of my friends tweeted that he was going to buy a gun.
-About six months later, another friend responded to the tweet, gently dragging him for not actually buying the gun.
+About six months later, another friend quoted the tweet, gently dragging him for not actually buying the gun.

 While this behavior might make you cringe, I think it's the type of behavior we should expect and encourage in a functioning democracy.